montoyamoraga/class-randomness/README.md

 *Randomness is all around* was taught at [School of Ma](http://schoolofma.org/), in an online non-presential way, over 4 weeks, one three-hour class every week, between Monday January 14th 2019 and Monday February 4th 2019.

+### Code of conduct

+This class is part of School of Ma, and will be ruled by their code of conduct.

 ## Description

 Randomness is the lack of pattern and or predictability in patterns.
 Randomness is all around us and is what drives natural events such as the weather and dice-throwing.
 Randomness is behind noise, and noise is present in every sensor measurement, including our audiovisual perception of the world.
 Randomness is what makes vinyls sound different than digital audio and film look different than digital video.